pmahnke/stmgrts/_posts/2006/2006-05-22-event_reminder_2.md

 [*Meet your local police team*](/event/Meeting/200605221625)

 P.C.
-Alan Richens from the St. Margaret's & North Twickenham Safer Neighbourhood Team will be holding another police 'surgery' on
+Alan Richens from the St Margarets & North Twickenham Safer Neighbourhood Team will be holding another police 'surgery' on

 Wednesday 24th May
 At [Zorans deli](/directory/restaurant/200506220002) – Crown Road